 The meadowlands, nestled between New York City and Newark, is a strange sort of interstitial zone.
 It belongs to neither nature nor to man.
 The grasslands and birds of nature are abundant.
 Yet, so are the derelict factories and warehouses of yesteryear.
 The unwanted detritus of civilization is cast off into the meadowlands, ranging from garbage to industry.

 Through this region of indeterminate identity pass millions of commuters on their way to and from work.
 Many look out the windows of passing trains, planes, and cars.
 Yet few care to observe the lapping tides and bizarre beauty of this unwanted strip of land.
-The meadowlands are simultaneously omnipresent yet strangely absent.
-It is something one sees but does not recognize (as Sherlock Holmes would note).
+The views below are drawn from memory.
+They show various scenes from my daily train ride on NJ Transit between Newark Broad Street and Hoboken Terminal.